The ‘most hated’ Halloween candy, according to study

 |10.7%

-If you want to stay away from a trip to the dentist, here are the following candies that have caused Americans dental issues:
+If you want to avoid a trip to the dentist, take a look at the following candies that have caused Americans dental issues, according to the study:

 - Jawbreaker